 Packing cubes.
 If you love an organized suitcase, you’ll love packing cubes.
 I pack the cubes by item type so everything is easy to grab and go without throwing my clothes around.
 For example, tops in one cube, pants in another, undergarments and accessories in another, etc. It’s so much easier to get dressed while traveling when your clothes aren’t strewn about in your suitcase or all over the hotel room.

 Under-seat tote or backpack.
 In addition to a carry-on suitcase, I usually travel with a tote bag or backpack as my personal item.
 This is where I store my passport, wallet, phone, toiletries and other in-flight essentials.
 Anything that will need to be unpacked to go through security (like liquids and laptops) should be in this bag so they’re easily accessible and returnable.
 You can always rearrange once you’re at the gate.

 Crossbody purse/camera bag.
 Since airlines only allow one carry-on and one personal item, I also stash my everyday purse/camera bag in my tote bag.
 So it’s like three bags in one.
 Triple duty.

 When choosing an everyday handbag for travel I look for something that can be used day and night and that can function as a camera bag as well.
 Crossbody bags are great because you can keep them in front of your body so everything you need is within reach, not to mention help prevent purse snatching and pickpocketing.

-This stylish camera bag from Gatta also functions as my purse.
+I have a stylish camera bag from Gatta that also functions as my purse.
 I use a Fujifilm mirrorless camera so it’s nice and small, but I’ve also used this to house my much bigger and heavier Canon T4i and lenses.